 Her powerhouse single also provided the title for her 2012 documentary, an entirely open look at her wildly successful California Dreams tour, which admittedly ate up the bulk of her marriage to Brand.

-Though she had made time to play spectator as well, catching her husband in the act.
+Though she had made time to play spectator as well, catching her husband performing his standup act.
 In the beginning, she told Vogue, she found his decidedly crass brand of humor "hysterical," that is right up "until he started making jokes about me and he didn't know I was in the audience, because I had come to surprise him at one of his shows.
 So.
 Hysterical to a point.
 I mean, I have to claim my own responsibility in things.
 I do admit that I was on the road a lot."

 But even riding a peak of her career, she made all necessary attempts to prioritize her marriage.
 "I invited him time and time again, and I tried to come home as much as I possibly could.
 You saw that in the movie.
 That wasn't edited to leave footage out—there wasn't any footage of him."